ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 ## Aside: Some context on my CS journey

 Up to that point, my programming experience had been quite limited to academic scripting and programming courses (C, Java, Verilog) in addition to lots of Matlab for all sorts of scripts and simulations.
 I could "code", even creatively so (animated Lorenz attractor, Mandelbrot renderer and all), but my CS fundamentals were patchy at best since that was not my major.
-Any data structures and algorithms were learned "in the field", and certainly we saw no programming language theory or compilers.
+Any data structures and algorithms were learned in the field, and certainly we saw no programming language theory or compilers.

 Imagine my surprise (more like bewilderment really) when I found out that the scripting language for MEEP and MPB simulations was a funny-looking contraption called Scheme.
 How do you make a loop?
 You "map" a ""lambda"" over an array ???
 Anyway, eventually it clicked and I started making my little Scheme scripts, graduated, then fell into the Lisp and later Haskell rabbit hole.